silnrsi/font-akatab/documentation_tirra/source/design.md

 fontversion: 4.100
 ---

-Tirra (“writing”) is designed to reflect a handwriting style and even the “writing in sand” effect.
+Tirra (“writing”) is designed to reflect a handwriting style.

 Six weights for this typeface family are included: